Jon Gruden: ESPN (2009–2018)

 In May 2009, Gruden was hired by ESPN to serve as a color analyst on its Monday Night Football telecasts, replacing Tony Kornheiser.
 He also served as an analyst for ESPN's coverage of the NFL draft and postseason college football games, helping to call the 2010 Rose Bowl and 2010 BCS National Championship Game on ESPN Radio and the 2011 Outback Bowl and 2011 Orange Bowl on ESPN.
 In the spring of 2012, Gruden became the focus of the series Jon Gruden's QB Camp, where he went over the NFL development process with prospective NFL draftees at quarterback, including Andrew Luck and Robert Griffin III.
 During the Monday Night Football broadcast, Gruden gave out a weekly award called the "Gruden Grinder" to the best player in the game that week.

 Gruden signed a contract extension with ESPN, beginning in September 2012, that lengthened his tenure with the broadcasting company for another five years.
 On December 15, 2014, Gruden and ESPN agreed to a contract extension through 2021 but allowed an opt-out in the event he wanted to return to coaching.
 The deal made Gruden the highest paid personality at ESPN.
 After deciding to return to the coaching ranks with the Raiders for the 2018 NFL season, his last game for ESPN was the 2017 AFC Wild Card Round between the Tennessee Titans and the Kansas City Chiefs, which the Titans narrowly won 22–21.

+Barstool Sports (2024–present)

 Gruden joined Barstool Sports in November 2024.
-He is featured on shows such as The Pro Football Football Show, the Shred Line, and Gruden's QB Class.
+He is featured on shows such as The Pro Football Football Show, Wake Up Barstool (Mondays), and Gruden's QB Class, and was previously on the Shred Line.
+In August 2025, Gruden participated in the Internet Invitational, a million-dollar plus Youtube golf event organized by Barstool Sports.
+On the first day of the event, Gruden gave an inspiring speech to his team to try to rally them to a comeback.